English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 The First Light Press

-The light press is performed with precision to avoid over-pressing, which can reduce the bat's performance - water is added to the cleft to stop splitting.
+The light press is performed with precision to avoid over-pressing, which can reduce the bat's performance.
+Water is added to the cleft to stop splitting.

 Pressing the cleft

 The above image shows me pressing the raw cleft.
 I've prepared the cleft from a cleaning-the-face perspective and added enough water to the face to stop it from cracking under pressure.
-Then its a case of pressing, listening to the performance to understand when the cleft is ready.
+Then it's a case of pressing, listening to the performance to understand when the cleft is ready.

 Adding the Handle to the Cleft